Tommy O'Haver

-Tommy O'Haver (born October 24, 1968, Indianapolis, Indiana) is an American film director and screenwriter.
+Tommy O'Haver (born October 24, 1968) is an American film director and screenwriter.

+Early life

-He grew up in Carmel, Indiana, a suburb of Indianapolis.
+O'Haver grew up in Carmel, Indiana, a suburb of Indianapolis.
 He graduated from Carmel High School and matriculated at Indiana University with a joint degree in Journalism and Comparative Literature.

 In the mid-1990s, he attended the MFA Film program at the University of Southern California School of Cinematic Arts.
-While there, he directed shorts that appeared at major festivals, including Sundance and The New York Film Festival.